Ultimate Guide To Small Business Loans, Grants, And Resources For Women In Vermont

 Union Bank Is Your Local Provider Of Small Business Loans For Women In Vermont

 When you need financing to start or expand your woman-owned business, turn to your community bank.
 Union Bank has been an SBA “Preferred Lender” since 1987.
 We are proud of our service to local businesses and are keen to see new startups thrive in Vermont and New Hampshire.
 Union Bank has helped many prominent businesses launch or expand through the years.
 As a locally owned bank we offer swift decision-making from our community-based loan officers.
-In fact, several of the loan officers on our lending team are women.
-To learn more about our small business (SBA) loans and other business banking services, contact us today or visit your local branch.
+In fact, six of the loan officers on our lending team are women.
+To learn more about our small business (SBA) loans and other business banking services, contact us today or visit your local Vermont branch.